 Stay current with continuing education requirements: Again, state requirements vary when it comes to continuing education requirements.
 In Texas, for example, registered nurses must complete 20 contact hours (in many cases, that means hours of instruction) every two years, while Washington state requires RNs to complete 45 contact hours every three years.
 Some states—including Arizona, Connecticut, and Missouri—have no continuing education requirement at all.

 To find out the requirements in your state, see your state board of nursing’s website.

 Once you’re ready to return to work, there are a few things you might want to do to maximize your chances of getting hired.

-The bad news is that returning to nursing after a break almost certainly means investing some time and money updating your skills.
+Update your resume: The bad news is that returning to nursing after a break almost certainly means investing some time and money updating your skills.
 The good news is that now that you’ve updated those skills, you’ve got plenty to put on your resume.

 Just like any job seeker returning to work after a break in employment, you might choose a different resume type than the standard, chronological resume.
 For example, a functional resume highlights your skills and certifications, not your work history, which may help hiring managers see past the gap.
 A resume profile can also call out your recent work brushing up your skills.

-When you’re looking for a new nursing job, it’s important to know what you need in terms of benefits, scheduling, etc., before you interview.
+Know what kind of benefits and hours you’re looking for: When you’re looking for a new nursing job, it’s important to know what you need in terms of benefits, scheduling, etc., before you interview.

-If you left on good terms with your old employer, a good way to break back into the nursing profession is to call up your old manager to see if they’re hiring.
+Network, network, network: If you left on good terms with your old employer, a good way to break back into the nursing profession is to call up your old manager to see if they’re hiring.
 You can also look for job listings on the corporate site and inquire about specific opportunities.

 Remember Your Value